-A. Assessed Priority Consumer List (APCL)

-- 1. APCL is maintained in the CIRTS when SMMC LTC services or services funded by Department are not available. - 2.
-Potential consumers or referring parties must be: - a.
-Informed about the assessed priority consumer lists; - b.
-Provided suggestions regarding other agencies or sources of assistance, including Medicaid, Food Assistance (formerly known as Food Stamps), and private pay options; and - c.
-Provided contact information and encouragement to call for rescreening if their situations change. - 3.
-Screening of potential consumers must be performed by trained and certified staff. - 4.
-Information for consumers waiting for SMMC LTC or DOEA-funded services is entered in the CIRTS enrollment screen with the program status of APCL. - 5.
-The priority score and rank are automatically generated in CIRTS. - 6.
-Only one APCL is maintained for SMMC LTC and/or each DOEA-funded program in each Planning and Service Area (PSA)
+- 1. Assessed Priority Consumer List (APCL) - a.
+APCL is maintained in the CIRTS when SMMC LTC services or services funded by Department are not available. - b.
+Potential consumers or referring parties must be: - Informed about SMMC LTC, the eligibility process, and the waitlist, including the individual's potential for Medicaid eligibility, if the individual appears to be eligible; - ii.
+Provided suggestions regarding additional sources of assistance, including PACE, other Medicaid programs, Older Americans Act services, General Revenue programs, Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps), and private pay options; and - iii.
+Provided ADRC contact information and encouragement to call for a significant change rescreening if the individual's situation changes. - iv.
+If there is a significant change in a consumer's condition between annual comprehensive assessments, then the purpose of the assessment will indicate changes in one or more of the following client conditions: Health, Living Situation, Caregiver, Environment, or Income.
+The new assessment will reflect a priority score and rank on the APCL. - c.
+Screening of potential consumers must be performed by trained and certified staff. - d.
+Information for consumers waiting for SMMC LTC or DOEA-funded services is entered in the CIRTS enrollment screen with the program status of APCL. - e.
+The priority score and rank are automatically generated in CIRTS. - f.
+Only one APCL is maintained for SMMC LTC and/or each DOEA-funded program in each Planning and Service Area.